skip-mev/block-sdk/lanes/base/README.md

     // 1.
 Create the lanes.
     //
     // NOTE: The lanes are ordered by priority.
 The first lane is the highest priority
     // lane and the last lane is the lowest priority lane.
-Top of block lane allows
-    // transactions to bid for inclusion at the top of the next block.
     //
     // For more information on how to utilize the LaneConfig please
     // visit the README in docs.skip.money/chains/lanes/build-your-own-lane#-lane-config.